CarpetBakery/MidiExtractor/README.md

 # MidiExtractor
-Extracts midi files from binary file.
+Extracts midi files embedded in binary files.

 Made in like 2 hours on a whim to extract midis from an asset pack file.
 I already know it's awful.